 Individual directors receive training on appointment and on an ongoing basis thereafter, with the aim of keeping their skills, knowledge and familiarity with the company up-to-date, to enable them to fulfil their role on the board and relevant committees.
-Topics covered during the financial year include climate change, regulatory developments and horizon-scanning, corporate governance changes, accounting updates, people and culture updates, cyber security, changes in remuneration regulation and practice, and the Internal Ratings Based approach for the calculation of regulatory capital requirements for credit risk.
+Topics covered during the financial year include climate change, regulatory developments and horizoncorporate scanning, governance changes. accounting updates, people and culture updates, cyber security, changes in remuneration regulation and practice, and the Internal Ratings Based approach for the calculation of regulatory capital requirements for credit risk.